-1651 Coney Island Ave, 4th floor Brooklyn, NY 11230
+1651 Coney Island Ave, 4th floor

-Building: Apartment: 1 Year(s) and 0 Months Ending: Term: Beginning Monthly Rent: \$ Yearly rent: \$ Security: §

-1. Use The Apartment must be used only as a private Apartment to live in as the primary residence of the Tenant and for no other reason.
+Brooklyn, NY 11230 Building: Apartment: Term: 1 Year(s) and 0 Months Beginning: Ending: Yearly rent: \$ Monthly Rent: \$ Security: \$ 1.
+Use The Apartment must be used only as a private Apa artment to live in as shall have the ri ight to decide which part of the Apart ment is usable.
+Landlo the primary residence of the Lenant and for no other reason.
 Only a party signing this Lease may use the Apartment.
 The Apartment is subject to limits on the number of people who may legally occupy an Apartment of this size.
 Tenant understands and agrees that pets, washing machine and/or dryers, any smoking are not permitted in the apartment.
-Landlord may at any time take any action it deems necessary, including but not limited to, terminating the Lease if Tenant violates any of the Terms of this Lease.
+Landlord may at any time take any action it deems necessary, including but not limited to, terminating the Lease if Tenant violates any of the Terms of this Lease. the primary residence of the Tenant and for no other reason.
+Only a party signing